wix-incubator/wix-ui-tpa/src/components/TextButton/README.md

 ## TextButton
-An implementation of an TextButton for TPAs.
+An implementation of a TextButton for TPAs.
 The TPA implementation provides a few default overridable styles.
 By default site theme is used.

 ## Theme properties